abrierley0/incompressible_repo/vector_psi_omega/README.md

 ---------------------------------------------

 The vector potential-vorticity formulation is a three dimensional extension of the streamfunction-vorticity formulation.
 The vector potential has been known to exist for a while, but storage and computational limitations prevented its wide use, also a difficulty with the vector potential boundary conditions.
-Hirasaki and Hellums found a general boundary conditons for this formulation, which works well if the walls are impermeable.
+Hirasaki and Hellums found a general boundary conditon for this formulation, which works well if the walls are impermeable.
 Through-flows are more difficult.

 This code is written for a three-dimensional cube with a moving top wall.